-Traditionally, it has been argued that profit sharing can increase employment and welfare because it lowers marginal labour costs without reducing total cost or labour income.
-In this paper, we show that profit sharing can also represent a Pareto-improvement if labour supply is excessive due to relative consumption effects.
+Traditionally, it has been argued that profit sharing can increase employment and welfare because it lowers marginal labor costs without reducing total cost or labor income.
+In this paper, we show that profit sharing can also represent a Pareto-improvement if labor supply is excessive due to relative consumption effects.
 Mandatory profit sharing reduces wages.
 If the rise in profit income keeps total income constant, profit sharing will have no income but only a substitution effect.
-Since labour supply is excessive, profit sharing constitutes a Pareto-improvement.
+Since labor supply is excessive, profit sharing constitutes a Pareto-improvement.

-Keywords: labour supply, profit sharing, relative consumption, status concerns
+Keywords: labor supply, profit sharing, relative consumption, status concerns

 Suggested Citation: Suggested Citation